 |m||=||(d / 2 - r) / (d / 2 + r)||(M12)|

 This formula is used for the lens magnification calculator.
 It is interesting to note that the magnification only depends on focal length and focusing distance of the lens, but not on other factors such as aperture or the size of the sensor.
 Results are thus valid for full frame, crop cameras and even compact cameras alike.
 However, for a given magnification, you can of course capture a larger object with a larger sensor.

 Note that equation (M12) can only be solved if the expression under the root in equation (M9) is non-negative, i.e.

 |d² / 4 - f d||≥||0||(M13)|

 Division by d (positive for all meaningful cases) gives

-This formula looks more elegant than equation (M 12) and is thus sometimes published to calculate the lens magnification, but remember that we usually do not know the object distance g, but only the focusing distance d.
+This formula looks more simple than equation (M12) and is thus sometimes published to calculate the lens magnification, but remember that we usually do not know the object distance g, but only the focusing distance d.
 For close-up situations, these may differ significantly.

 However, if the object is reasonably far away, i.e. d is much bigger than f, we can approximate (g - f) by g and g by d and get